St Dunstan’s Parish Church, Earle Road, Liverpool, L7 6HD – WEDNESDAYS 10am to 12pm

 Have access to affordable food thereby alleviating financial strain and insecurity

 We offer a community space for local residents to use and during our opening times you can sit and enjoy a warm space with a cup of tea or coffee, with other members of your community.
 This provides an opportunity for local people to sit down and chat to others, we hope this will help to reduce social isolation and loneliness

 We hope the churches will benefit from local residents re-engaging with services.
 We will track the congregation numbers to see if there is an increase in worshipping as a result of the Community Market.

 We will benefit from additional finance streams created through the Community Market.
-There would also be added benefits such as volunteering opportunities for the Volunteering Programme and a projected reduction in the use of foodbanks in the local area, which in turn would reduce the pressure on the Micah Emergency Food Aid that we run nearby
+There would also be added benefits such as volunteering opportunities for the Recruitability Programme and a projected reduction in the use of foodbanks in the local area, which in turn would reduce the pressure on the Micah Emergency Food Aid that is run nearby

-If you would like any more information about the Community Market including how to get involved, how to support the market or how to come and shop please contact:
+If you would like any more information about the Community Market including how to get involved, how to support the market or how to become a member please contact:

 0151 702 7206 / 07932842337